-- ${\bf A}{f \cdot}$ The use of petitions for instructions is limited to those matters for which no other procedure is provided by statute. - B. Petitions for Instructions may not be used to determine the manner in which a probate estate should be distributed.
-A direction of the court regarding distribution of a probate estate will only be furnished pursuant to a Petition for Distribution or a Petition to Determine Entitlement. - C. The petitioner must set forth in the petition the specific instructions which petitioner believes the court should give.
+- A. The use of Petitions for Instructions is limited to those matters for which no other procedure is provided by statute. - B. Petitions for Instructions may not be used to determine the manner in which a probate estate should be distributed.
+A direction of the court regarding distribution of a probate estate will be furnished only pursuant to a Petition for Distribution or a Petition to Determine Entitlement. - C. The petitioner must set forth in the petition the specific instructions which petitioner believes the court should give.

 (Adopted 1/1/1990; Rev. & Renum.
 7/1/2001; Rev. 7/1/2002; Renum.
-1/1/2006; Rev. 1/1/2008)
+1/1/2006; Rev. 1/1/2008; Rev. 1/1/2017)